The Schoolhouse

 |

 Interact with NatureThe Schoolhouse is situated within the beautiful Lowville park, with an abundance of greenspace, native species, and the Bronte Creek just steps outside our door!
-Check out some of the activities like our new Tree Quest and or look at some helpful resources we have for you to get back in touch with nature!
+Check out some of the activities like our new Tree Quest and/or view some helpful resources we have for you to get back in touch with nature!

 Donate!Looking to donate?
-Stop by the school house and add to our donation jar or check out the "Support Us" tab!
+Stop by the school house and add to our donation jar or check out our Donate/Sponsor webpage!
 Your contributions help the Field and Stream Rescue Team to continue to hold events centred around revitalizing urban areas in our local environment!

 |